Heat Coulomb blockade in a double-island metal-semiconductor device

 and, thus, $\mathcal{R}=1$.
-Therefore, the double-island hybrid device, operating in the regime of the Luttinger liquid simulator~\cite{PhysRevB.110.L241406}, satisfies the WF law despite exhibiting robust NFL behavior.
-From Eq.~(\ref{ins}), one can identify additional limiting cases corresponding to devices that display NFL behavior while still yielding $\mathcal{R}=1$.
-For instance, in the limit $N\rightarrow \infty$, when the two Coulomb islands effectively merge into a single one, Eq.~(\ref{ins}) reproduces the result: $\kappa=\kappa_0 T/2$ and $G=G_0/2$, obtained in Ref.~\cite{fritz} by using Emery-Kivelson model for a two-channel charge Kondo simulator at temperatures, $T\ll T_K$, well below the Kondo temperature.
+Therefore, the double-island hybrid device, operating in the regime of the Luttinger liquid simulator~\cite{PhysRevB.110.L241406}, satisfies the WF law.
+In the limit $N\rightarrow \infty$, where the two Coulomb islands effectively merge into a single island, Eq.~(\ref{ins}) coincides with the result for a two-channel charge Kondo simulator in the low-temperature regime $T\ll T_K$ (where $T_K E_{\rm C}$ is the Kondo temperature of the charge Kondo device): $\kappa=\kappa_0 T/2$ and $G=G_0/2$, as obtained in Ref.~\cite{fritz} using the Emery-Kivelson model.
 In the limit, $N=1$, one recovers the heat and charge conductance characteristics of the 2SCK circuit: $\kappa=\kappa_0T/3$ (see Ref.~\cite{sela}) and $G=G_0/3$~\cite{two-site}.

 Ohmic contact-based hybrid setups, while serving as building blocks of charge Kondo simulators~\cite{pierre_2CCK,pierre_3CCK,DGG}, cannot be fully described as the charge Kondo model unless quantized charge states are established on the island(s) -- a condition ensured by finite backscattering in the QPCs.
-Nevertheless, conductance behaviours in the above examples agree well with that expected at the NFL fixed points of charge Kondo models in the low-temperature limit, $T/T_K\rightarrow 0$.
-This correspondence indicates that the conclusions of Refs.~\cite{fritz,PhysRevB.102.241402}, demonstrating the validity of the WF law at the NFL fixed points of two-channel Kondo models, can be extended, at least to some extent, to certain realization of multi-channel single- and two-site charge Kondo simulators~\cite{[{In addition to the above cases of $M=1$ and arbitrary $N$, $N\rightarrow \infty$, $N=1$, one may speculate on the behavior of the WF law in a $2M$-channel charge Kondo circuit.
-Using Eqs.~(\ref{heat_transport}) and (\ref{temperature}) in the limit $N\rightarrow \infty$ at arbitrary $M$, we obtain $\kappa=(M/2)\kappa_0T$ and $G=(M/2)G_0$, which again yield $\mathcal{R}=1$}]extra}.
+Nevertheless, the conductance behavior in the above examples is reminiscent of that expected at the NFL fixed points of some charge Kondo models in the low-temperature limit $T/T_K\rightarrow 0$.
+This correspondence indicates that the conclusions of Refs.~\cite{fritz,PhysRevB.102.241402}, demonstrating the validity of the WF law at the NFL fixed points of two-channel Kondo models, can be "extended", at least to some extent, to certain realization of multi-channel single- and two-site charge Kondo simulators~\cite{[{In addition to the above cases of $M=1$ and arbitrary $N$, $N\rightarrow \infty$, $N=1$, one may speculate on the behavior of the WF law in a $2M$-channel charge Kondo circuit in the vicinity of the NFL critical point at $T/T_K\rightarrow 0$.
+Using Eqs.~(\ref{heat_transport}) and (\ref{temperature}) in the limit $N\rightarrow \infty$ at arbitrary $M$, we obtain $\kappa=(M/2)\kappa_0T$ and $G=(M/2)G_0$, which again yields $\mathcal{R}=1$}]extra}.